- Develop your animal handling and husbandry skills through placements

 In 2016 we were awarded an ASPIRE award.
-This recognises excellence in student engagement.
-We are the only veterinary school to hold this award worldwide, and it was given to us because of the way we work with our students and engage them fully in the academic community.
-It also recognises the huge amount of engagement our students have with extracurricular and community work.
+We are the only veterinary school to hold this award worldwide.
+The award recognises excellence in student engagement.
+In particular, the way we work with students, engaging them fully in the academic community, extracurricular activities and community work.

 National Teaching Fellowship

-Associate Professor of Veterinary Education Liz Mossop was awarded a highly coveted National Teaching Fellowship in 2016.
+In 2016, Associate Professor of Veterinary Education Liz Mossop was awarded a highly coveted National Teaching Fellowship.
 The award celebrates excellent practice and outstanding achievement in undergraduate and postgraduate teaching and learning.

-All students have a personal tutor.
-Personal tutors are members of academic staff in the school and they will:
+You’ll be allocated a personal tutor.
+These are members of academic staff in the school and they will:

 - monitor your academic progress and check on your wellbeing